1. Home

 4. 04.
 UTokyo House: Ms. Yuui Nakamura

-I try to take part in volunteer work as much as possible during long holidays and after exams.
-I think it's important to make a clear distinction between participating when you can and not pushing yourself too hard when you can't.
-Since 2017, I've been volunteering one or two Sunday mornings a month and am currently doing so with my little brother.
+I take part in volunteer work as much as possible during long vacations and after exams.
+I think it's important to draw a line when you can and when you can’t, and you should not push yourself when you can’t.
+I have been participating once or twice a month on Sunday mornings since 2017, and my brother now works with me.

 What would you like to do moving forward?